joshlopes/JSBooty/README.md

 }
 ````

-If MyModule is going to display some MODAL windows you should have some MODULE and you add to MYMODULE.requires the name of that module, for example:
+When you initiate the PRODUCT module, JSBooty will also load POPOVER module and all POPOVER dependencies, everything is done in the background.
+You should add all your dependencies to requires array of each module

 ````
-MYMODULE.require.push('MODAL_MODULE')
+MYMODULE.requires.push('MODAL_MODULE'); // Avoid doing this!
 ````

-Dont forget to update the app.js module stack:
+Dont forget to add your modules to the app.js module stack:

 ````
 # https://github.com/joshlopes/JSBooty/blob/master/app.js#L9